Laser Institute of Georgia

-A. Homemade blue, black tattoos respond the best.
+A. Homemade blue and black tattoos respond the best.
 Old professional tattoos, especially with multiple colors, respond slower and require more than one type of laser.
-The FDA-approved PicoSure™ laser uses photomechanical technology to target deep, stubborn tattoos providing optimal results in fewer treatments than previous laser tattoo removal systems.
+The FDA-approved PicoSure™ and PicoWay lasers are able to target deep, stubborn tattoos, providing optimal results in fewer treatments than previous laser tattoo removal systems.

 Q. How Many Laser Treatments Do You Need For Laser Hair Removal?